 If you're interested in sampling local cuisine, Caye Caulker is famous for its lobster.
 Not the cheapest meal you'll ever buy, but delicious nonetheless.
 Always make sure that you respect the season: the lobsters can only be caught between June 15th and February 15th.
 Some of the best meals on the island are cooked on the road side.
 How about some grilled shrimp and a lovely rum and coke made with the local fire water?

 Day 7 San Ignacio

-Today travel by local bus through the forested hills of the highlands to San Ignacio.
-Catch a ferry back to Belize City (1 hour) before taking a local bus to San Ignacio (3.5 hours approximately).
+Today catch a ferry back to Belize City (1 hour) before taking a local bus through the forested hills of the highlands to San Ignacio (3.5 hours approximately).
 Local buses in Belize are a little more basic and crowded than in Mexico.
-Get ready for stop and go on the journey, as there are very few official bus stops in Belize and the bus will keep stopping to pick up passengers.
+Get ready for a stop-and-go experience on the journey; there are very few official bus stops in Belize so the bus will stop as required by roadside passengers.
 On arrival, your leader will take you walking tour of San Ignacio and its twin sister Santa Elena.
 While San Ignacio may lack the colonial charm of other Central American towns, its streets and markets showcasing a mix of Mayan and Garifuna cultures are well worth exploring.

 Day 8 San Ignacio

 You have a full day at your leisure to discover San Ignacio.
 This beautiful town is surrounded by fast flowing rivers, waterfalls and Mayan ruins, making the ideal base to explore the region.
 One of the optional activities here is a day trip to Xunantunich, an impressive Mayan ceremonial centre located with panoramic views over the countryside.
 The east side of one of the temples has a unique stucco frieze and the central plaza has three carved stelae.
 Getting to the site is half the fun, as you'll need to take a hand-cranked ferry to cross the river.